-A. In order to distinguish between sources, you should allocate lower case letters in alphabetical order after the date e.g
+A. In order to distinguish between sources, you should use lower case letters in alphabetical order after the date, e.g

-...the Department of Health (2015a, p.5) promote this, however they acknowledge that the challenges in service delivery have not yet been addressed by the Government (Department of Health, 2015b, p.
+...the Department of Health (2015a, p.5) promote this, although they acknowledge that the challenges in service delivery have not yet been addressed by the Government (Department of Health, 2015b, p.
 22).

 N.B.
-You will need to replicate the lower case letters in your reference list.
+You will also need to include the lower case letters in your reference list.

 Q. Can I cite more than one source at the same time?

-A. you may find that you want to refer to two or more sources in relation to a particular point you are making.
-In this instance, you should separate your source by using a semi-colon, and list them in chronological order starting with the earliest e.g.
+A. You may find that you want to refer to two or more sources in relation to a particular point you are making.
+In this instance, you should separate your sources by using a semi-colon.
+You should list them in chronological order starting with the earliest, e.g.

 Q. How do I cite a webpage without an author or title?